TIBCOSoftware/bw6-plugin-maven/README.md

 e.
 There are two platforms supported by this plugin -
 - CloudFoundry (follow step f)
 - Docker + Kubernetes (follow step g)
+NOTE - For Docker/Kubernetes you also need to download gCloud-sdk and kubectl (CLIs), and make sure you add them to your path environment-variable.

 f.
 Enter your PCF instance configuration details here and Click Finish.